stripearmy/react-ios-scroll-lock/README.md

 <IosScrollLock bgColor="var(--yourCustomBgColor)">
 ```

-### Render the component contents ONLY wherever you want by using the optional "isInline" (boolean) attribute<br /><br />Note: Disables the effects of "isOpen" attribute
+### Render the component contents ONLY wherever you want by using the optional "isInline" (boolean) attribute<br /><br />Note: Disables the effects of "isOpen" attribute<br/><br/>Can be useful if you don't want to render same component/content twice, once inside a page and once inside a modal, you can achieve both functionalities by utilizing "isInline"

 ```javascript
 <IosScrollLock isInline={true}>